DataONEorg/sem-prov-design/docs/use-cases/semantics/architecture.rst

 Model
 ------------------
-The [OA ontology](http://www.openannotation.org/spec/core/) will be used to capture and communicate annotations.
+The OA ontology (http://www.openannotation.org/spec/core/) will be used to capture and communicate annotations.
+The serialization of this model can take multiple forms and can be included in other objects that may already be indexed by DataONE.
+Some examples include:

+* Atomic OA documents that contain one or more annotations (sserialized as RDF/XML and/or) JSON-LD
+* Extended ORE documents
+* Embedded OA annotations in XML metadata (e.g., EML's additionalMetadata section)

+We will initially focus on atomic annotation documents that can be parsed and loaded into a triplestore (which may or may not be persistent) and that can then be queried to populate a discovery index (e.g., SOLR)

 Proposed components
 --------------------